 Orpheus walked fast to the doors of the underground.
 Darkness was around him and he doubted his wife was still behind him.
 He tried to hear something but there was only silence.
 He was so scared that he just had to glance to see if she was behind him.
 When he did it he saw Eurydice disappearing in the darkness.
 He jumped and tried to catch her.
 The last thing she told him was ”Goodbye”.

-Orpheus was petrified with fear and grieve so he rushed down to the underground but this time he couldn’t get pass the river which divided the world of the living and the world of the dead.
+Orpheus was petrified with fear and grief so he rushed down to the underground but this time he couldn't get past the river which divided the world of the living and the world of the dead.
 He spent seven days on the shore, without food or liquid and he begged the Gods to have mercy for him.
-Orpheus went to the forest and spent three years avoiding people.
+Orpheus went to the forest and spent three years living in solitude.
 He especially stayed away from women because all of them reminded him of his late wife.
 One day, while he was sitting on a hill he started singing.
 The whole forest was listening to his song.

 Orpheus’s soul went to the underground where he was reunited with his beloved Eurydice.